Amy Spivey

 Personal

 Professor Spivey lives in Tacoma with her husband, Mike, and their three children.
-In her occasional free time, she enjoys reading fiction, seeing films, and participating in sports and outdoor activities.
+In her occasional free time, she enjoys reading fiction, seeing films, and being outdoors.